ignite/cli/docs/3 Scaffold a Blockchain/4 Module Scaffold.md

 `name` defines the name of a new module.
 This name has to be unique within a project.

-Files and directories created and modified by module scaffolding:
+Files and directories created and modified by scaffolding:

 * `proto`: a directory is created that contains placeholders for query and message services
 * `x`: a directory is created that contains common logic for a module